-The North Thames Paediatric Network and the South Thames Paediatric Network bring together the skills and knowledge of clinicians and commissioners from across London, East of England and South East England who have extensive experience in working with children with complex needs.
+The Pan Thames Paediatric LTV Programme brings together the skills and knowledge of clinicians and commissioners from across London, East of England and South East England who have extensive experience in working with children with complex needs.

 This booklet should be used as part of the Pan Thames Long Term Ventilation Ethical Framework.
 You have been given this booklet because the team looking after your child is considering using a form of long-term breathing support.
 The aim is to let your child leave hospital and live at home with this support.
 This is known as "Long Term Ventilation".